-At Oldbrook First School, safeguarding and child protection is paramount and we are fully committed to ensuring the welfare and safety of all our children.
+At Oldbrook First School and Nursery, safeguarding and child protection is paramount and we are fully committed to ensuring the welfare and safety of all our children.

 We believe that Safeguarding is everyone’s responsibility.
 We recognise the importance of us ensuring our pupils know how to seek support, feel that they will be listened to and appropriate action taken.
 We will do this by endeavouring to work in partnership with other agencies and seek to establish effective working relationships with parents, carers and other colleagues to develop and provide activities and opportunities throughout our curriculum that will help to equip our children with the skills they need.